 In reality, however, many freelancer jobs are part of the punishingly-competitive markets.
 This means there will be a lot of people trying to undercut your prices.
 The best way to combat that is to go against the flow.

 Avoid lowering your rates just because there are ten other freelancers in your niche who would do the job for less.
 Emphasise quality instead.

 As freelancing keeps growing, many businesses realise that it’s not just about cheap and convenient external labour – it’s about getting experts.
 Strive to be one of those experts and make your payment reflect that.

 Recommended read 📖 : Negotiating a freelancer raise – Tips & Letter Sample

 4. Staying productive

 Some people find that working in an environment with other people gets them motivated.
-This could be your local library, a co-working space, or the coffee shop around the corner.
+This could be your local library, a co-working space, or a coffee shop around the corner.

 The best way to figure out how you can maintain self-discipline is by trying different things out.
-If you see that things aren’t working out, break the mold.
+If you see that things aren’t working out, break the mould.

 - Not a morning person?
 Stop trying to push yourself to work at those times altogether and focus on the evenings.